Compare business insurance

 Is business insurance tax-deductible?

-Business insurance is considered an ‘allowable expense’ so it can be claimed back against tax.
+Yes, business insurance is considered as an ‘allowable expense’ so it can be claimed back against tax.
 Other costs such as business broadband and business energy are also tax-deductible, as long as they’re exclusively related to your business.

 If you’re not sure, ask HMRC or your accountant or tax advisor.
 Keep your receipts and policy documents safe and make sure any claimable insurance costs are included in your tax return.